 The ideal candidate will have:

-- A minimum of three years of demonstrated success in teaching, preferably in a high-performing, urban school setting
+- A minimum of 2 years of demonstrated success as a middle school science teacher.

-- Evidence of excellence through continuous learning and data analysis
+- Evidence of excellence in teaching through continuous learning and data analysis.

 Minimum Education Required